 ”Health care in Trumbull County is on life support,” said Pulliam, president of the medical staff at Valley Care Trumbull Memorial Hospital.

 Look, they should be.
 Doctors’ salaries are high because supply and demand dictates their high income.
 And it makes sense, too.
 I want doctors to be our highest paid profession.
-All I’m asking for is that they put away the violin on how much they pay in malpractice insurance unless they are going to tell us how much money they make.
+All I’m asking for is that they put away the violin on how much they pay in malpractice insurance unless they will tell us how much money they make.